Author: admin

 Signs of the <Time>: Urgency, Connection, and Affordances in Communication

 Consideration of time as a contextual factor in a communication transaction, rhetoric of time (e.g., busyness, urgency) impacting interpersonal connection, and <time> as a point of political dispute are just a few ways in which the notion of time is explored in the field of communication.
-While time could be defined as a state,
+While time could be defined as a state, a

 Read more76th Annual Conference Registration – OPEN